OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

     images/systems_and_variables_legend.png
     :align: center

-You can click in the model hierarchy to collapse and uncollapse sections of the hierarchy.
+You can click in the model hierarchy to zoom into, and also collapse and expand sections of the hierarchy.
 Left clicking on a subsystem zooms the hierarchy display to just that subsystem in the hierarchy.
 Right clicking on a subsystem collapses all of the hierarchy to the right of it.

-Buttons on the toolbar, which are explained in the toolbar :ref:`Toolbar` section, also can be used to control what is displayed in the hierarchy.
+Buttons on the toolbar, which are explained in the :ref:`Toolbar<toolbar>` section, also can be used to control what is displayed in the hierarchy.

 Connection Matrix
 -----------------
 The matrix in the middle of the diagram shows what items in the model are connected.

-The color of an item on a diagonal cell matches the color of the rightmost element in model hierarchy.
+The color of an item on a diagonal cell matches the color of the rightmost element in the model hierarchy.
 The colors for the off-diagonal items, which indicate connections, are always black.

 The symbol of an item in the connection matrix indicates whether the variable is a scalar, vector, or collapsed variable.